MicrosoftDocs/power-platform/power-virtual-agents/analytics-sessions.md

 # Analyze session information in Power Virtual Agents

-By default, you can download up to seven days of bot conversation transcript sessions from the past 30 days directly from the Power Virtual Agents portal.
+By default, you can download up to seven days of bot chat transcript sessions from the past 30 days directly from the Power Virtual Agents portal.

-You can also download and view chat transcripts in the Power Apps portal.
+You can also download and view conversation transcripts in the Power Apps portal.

 See [Work with conversation transcripts](analytics-sessions-transcripts.md) for more details and tips.

-Lastly, you can manage the retention period for transcripts.
-This can be useful if you want to increase the date range from 30 days to something else.

-> [!NOTE]
-> If you no longer have access to your environment, you'll need to [create a support request](https://admin.powerplatform.microsoft.com/support) in the Microsoft Power Platform admin center.

 ## Prerequisites